-This activity supports Experimental Condensed Matter Physics research with an emphasis on understanding the relationships between electronic structure and properties of complex materials.
-The focus is largely on systems whose behavior derives from strong electron correlation effects, anisotropy, or reduced dimensionality.
+The Experimental Condensed Matter Physics program supports research that will advance our fundamental understanding of the relationships between intrinsic electronic structure and properties of complex materials.
+The program focus is largely on systems whose behavior derives from strong electron correlation effects, competing or coherent quantum interactions, effects of interfaces, defects, anisotropy and reduced dimensionality.
 Scientific themes include superconductivity, magnetism, low dimensional electron systems, and nanoscale systems.
-The program also supports research that involves characterization of the electronic states and properties of materials under extreme conditions, such as ultra-low temperatures (milli-Kelvin) and ultra-high magnetic fields (100 Tesla).
+The program also supports research that involves characterization of the electronic states and properties of materials under extreme conditions, such as ultra-low temperatures and ultra-high magnetic fields.

 This program will support the synthesis and characterization of new material systems with which to explore the central scientific themes.
 This includes research on materials in bulk and thin film form, at interfaces, and in reduced dimensionality, as well as the development of experimental techniques that enable such studies.
-Efforts will continue to support research that leads to a fundamental understanding unconventional superconductivity, including cuprate, heavy fermion, and iron-arsenide based superconductors.
-Growth in research support is expected in the areas of spin physics, magnonics, and topological states of matter.
+Efforts will continue to support research leading to a fundamental understanding unconventional superconductivity.
+Growth in research support is expected in the areas of spin physics, quantum materials, and topological states of matter.